kenjiSpecial/tubugl/README.md

 # tubugl
-module base webgl framework for personal use.
+module base webgl library for personal use.

 it's more like developing webgl from scratch.